True Lies

 141 minutes February 2007

-True Lies is an excellent action-thriller movie.
+True Lies is a quite enjoyable action-thriller movie.
 It's the mixture that does it.
 A reasonable high-stakes national-security challenge, believable motivation, fast adventure, romantic tension, and a touch of comedy.
 The cast does a fine job of presenting characters with depth, while carrying all these elements without letting the pace flag.

 The primary plot is the attempt by a terrorist group, Crimson Jihad, to import ex-Soviet nuclear warheads into American cities and detonate them.
 Arnold Schwarzenegger is the point man for a secret agency that must ferret out the terrorists and stop them.